TakumiOtagaki/PseudoknotVisualizer/README.md

 ```~/.pymolrc.py
 # ~/.pymolrc.py
 import sys
 pathtoPseudoknotVisualizer = "/path/to/PseudoknotVisualizer" # <-- Please modify this line!
+This is the path of this repo.
 sys.path.insert(0, pathtoPseudoknotVisualizer)

 from pymol import cmd